Our Picks for the Best Mac Email Clients

-Unsurprisingly, there are many great Mac mail clients to choose from, each offering a slightly different set of features in a slightly different package.
+There are many great Mac email clients to choose from, each offering a slightly different set of features in a slightly different package.

 Here is our list of the top email clients for Mac: